Marian Mihail

-After retiring, Mihail moved into professional coaching and technical management, working for top league clubs in Romania, Saudi Arabia, Kuwait, the United Arab Emirates, Iraq, Vietnam, Indonesia and the Philippines.
+After retiring as a player, Mihail moved into professional coaching and technical management, working for top-tier clubs in Romania, Syria, Kuwait, Saudi Arabia, the United Arab Emirates, Iraq, Vietnam, the Philippines and Indonesia.

-He also served as National Technical Director (NTD) of the Romania Football Federation (FRF) from 2011 to 2014.
+He also served as national technical director of the Romanian Football Federation (FRF) from 2011 to 2014.

 Club career

 Mihail began his senior career in 1975, at the age of 17, playing as a winger for his hometown club Brasov FC, in the second tier of Romanian football, making 24 appearances and scoring 8 goals.

 The following season he moved to Sportul Studentesc Bucharest, where he spent 16 successive years of Romanian top flight football, playing over 400 league games and scoring 6 goals.
 Mihail made his competitive debut for Sportul Studentesc Bucharest on 20 October 1976, aged just 18, in the first leg of their 1976–77 UEFA Cup second round against German side Schalke 04.
 It was in the early 1980s that he was converted from a winger to an attacking full-back.
 During his time at Sportul Studentesc Bucharest, Mihail was a Romanian FA Cup finalist in the 1978–79 season and a Romanian League runner-up in the 1985–86 season.
 He also played 16 European games for the club from 1976 to 1987.